It's that time of year when many of you are preparing your children for a new term at school.

 Every child is different and their physical and medical needs vary.
 Natty was small and got tired very easily, so we started with mornings only and added one afternoon a week until she was full time.
 If she was tired at all I would pick her up at lunch time or even take a day off.

 This would not suit all children or families, but in yr 1 I chose to educate Natty at home each Wednesday.
 This allowed a slower, quieter day, where we could consolidate what was being learnt at school as well as working on life skills such as laundry or grocery shopping.
 We also had time to swim in the afternoons.
 We continued this until Natty asked to be at school with her friends every day.
+Ask your child's school for more information if you think this might work for them.

 |You can flexi-school your child at home|